 Bottom Line on the Safety and Risks of Female Bodybuilding and Fitness Competition Prep Diet & Supplements

-I hope you now have a better understanding of how a bodybuilder prepares for a competition through diet, exercise and supplements.
+I hope you now have a better understanding of how a female bodybuilder prepares for a competition through diet, exercise and supplements.
 Stay tuned for part two of this post where we explore the psychological, physical and metabolic effects of bodybuilding before and after a competition.

 Sofia Tsalamlal, RD

 Abbey Sharp is a Registered Dietitian (RD), regulated by the Ontario College of Dietitians.
 She is a mom, YouTuber, Blogger, award winning cookbook author, media coach specializing in food and nutrition influencers, and a frequent contributor to national publications like Healthline and on national broadcast TV shows.